solvethat-net/tom_core/README.md

 If you want to start application from CMD without scripts, just run "python Main.py".

-.bat script will try to update app with every start.
+.bat script will try to update app with every start. core_util then contains more specific python scripts.